How to Set Up an On-Prem Centralized MSQL Server with DESTINI Databases

 We have seen instances where the Firewall will need to be configured correctly to allow the Estimator to connect to the Central server.

 UDP ports 1433 and 1434 are needed to allow for Named SQL Server Instances.
-If you are not using the standard SQL ports mentioned above, then you will need the configure the dynamic port.
+If you are not using the standard SQL ports mentioned above, then you will need to configure the dynamic port.

 Azure Centralized SQL Database setup